 What Information Do You Need on Your Business Cards?

-Contact Details: Email, phone, website and most importantly your name.
+Email, phone, website and most importantly your name.
 It’s always the obvious things we overlook.
-Don’t overload your business card with social media platforms, pick one and remember we always have our phones to hands you can always ask them “what’s your Twitter handle and I’ll follow you now” it’s also a handy way to keep the conversation flowing.
+Don’t overload your business card with social media platforms, pick one and remember we always have our phones to hand you can always ask them “What’s your Twitter handle and I’ll follow you now” It’s also a handy way to keep the conversation flowing.
 But don’t worry as once you start connecting with individuals online you can always direct them to other platforms.

 When I was designing my new business cards I listed the top things I wanted people to know;